-Wilson Community College administers the North Carolina Diagnostic Assessment and Placement (NCDAP) test as a standard part of the admissions process for applicants who do high school performance not meet benchmarks or have college-ready SAT or ACT scores.
-The NCDAP is a computerized test that assesses proficiency in math, English/reading, and writing.
-The results of the assessment are used to help place students in courses and programs that are appropriate to their individual aptitudes and abilities.
-Placement test scores are valid for five years prior to the date of admission or readmission.
+Wilson Community College administers the RISE Placement Test as a standard part of the admissions process for applicants who do not meet high school GPA benchmarks, eligible standardized test scores, or qualifying placement test scores.
+The RISE Placement Test is a computerized test that assesses proficiency in English and math.
+The results of the assessment are used to help place students in courses that are appropriate to their individual aptitudes and abilities.
 Placement testing cannot be used to exempt students from curriculum level courses.

-With the exception of accommodations for students with a documented disability (See Disability Accommodations for Placement Testing), no assistive devices are allowed other than the pop-up calculator that is a part of the math tests.
-NCDAP study guides are available from links on the College website and in Student Development.
+See RISE Placement Guide for qualifying RISE Placement Test With the exception scores. accommodations for students documented disability (See Accommodations for Placement Testing), no assistive devices are allowed other than the scientific calculator and formula sheets that are provided.

-Prospective students who have completed the NCDAP or other approved entry assessment (ASSET, COMPASS, ACCUPLACER) within the past five years may have their official test scores sent to the Admissions Office.
+Prospective students who have completed the NCDAP, ASSET, COMPASS, or ACCUPLACER within the last ten years may have their test scores sent to the WCC Admissions Office.